scalacenter/scala-3-migration-guide/docs/incompatibilities/table.md

 The Scala 3 compiler is not able to compile or consume a Scala 2 macro method.
 Under those circumstances it is necessary to re-implement the Scala 2 macro implementations by using the new Scala 3 metaprogramming features.

-You can go to the [Metaprogramming Features](../macros/metaprogramming-features.md) page to learn about the new Scala 3 metaprogramming features.
+You can go to the [Metaprogramming in Scala 3](../macros/metaprogramming.md) page to learn about the new Scala 3 metaprogramming features.
-To learn how to make a macro library available in Scala 3 you should read the [Macro Migration Tutorial](../macros/migration-tutorial.md).
+To learn how to make a macro library available in Scala 3 you should read the [Migrating a Macro Library](../macros/migration-tutorial.md) tutorial.

 Some of the most used macro libraries have already been migrated to Scala 3.
-Check the macro ecosystem [migration status](../macros/migration-status.md).
+Check the list of [Scala macro libraries](../macros/macro-libraries.md).